neural-data-science/NESC_3505/schedule.md

 ## Schedule
 ### Summer 2020

+**Note:** Schedule is subject to change.
+The course MS Teams site is the official source for due dates for all assessments and evaluations.

 | Week  | Class | Date       | Class Activity               | Lesson                                                                                                                                                                                                                            | Formative Assessments                                                                | Summative Evaluations |
 |-------|-------|------------|------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|-----------------------|
 | **0** | 0     | pre-course |                              | [Chapter 1: About This Course](https://dalpsychneuro.github.io/NESC_3505_textbook/1/why.html)                                                                                                                                     |                                                                                      |                       |